 Our back-and-forth helped me calm down my jittery nerves.
 Today was going to be my first day at Jenkins High.

-All eighteen years of my life had been spent in suburbs of Remington, so moving here and starting my last year of high school in a completely new town was, to say the least, overwhelming.
+All eighteen years of my life had been spent in the suburbs of Remington, so moving here and starting my last year of high school in a completely new town was, to say the least, overwhelming.

 Moving hadn’t really been in our plans, but when Mom’s company had decided to open their new branch here and asked her to be the project manager, refusing wasn’t an option.